nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 Once set up on the Integration Environment it is possible to perform like-live tests, including making requests to spine components - SDS, SSP - to interact with other supplier solutions.

 The end-to-end tests can be characterised in either an informal/ad hoc approach, where suppliers may contact each other to arrange tests, or more formal test plans can be followed.
-If a formal test is required, the UEC Booking Team will take the lead, requests systems to be configure, arrange a meeting time and guide users through a step-by-step test plan.
+If a formal test is required the UEC Booking Team will take the lead, requesting systems to be configured, arrange a meeting time and guide users through a step-by-step test plan.
 The formal approach would be required for a supplier to demonstrate their solution or gather evidence for their SCAL submission.

 ## Assure

-TBC
+Assurance is a vital step in developing a Booking solution for either Provider or Consumer functionality.
+You will engage with the Solutions Assurance Team, via the UEC Booking Team, who will provide the [SCAL](https://developer.nhs.uk/apis/uec-appointments/assurance_scal.html) (Supplier Conformance Assessment List) document for completion.
+This is a self-assurance process but there is a requirement to demonstrate the end-to-end functionality and provide documented evidence of how the solution meets the Standard.

+The TKW Simulator will provide all the evidence documents required to support the SCAL.

 ### Technical Conformance Certificate

-TBC
+A Technical Conformance Certificate confirms NHS Digital are satisfied the solution meets the published Standard.
+The supplier is subsequently able to enter into a Connection Agreement and progress to live testing in the Production environment.

 ## Provider Testing

-TBC
+The first live Production test a supplier will undertake will be a controlled test, following a pre-determined Test plan.
+The test will involve all actors (Service Provider, Supplier(s), DoS Leads etc) and aim to prove end-to-end functionality of the supplier solution with components - DoS, SDS & SSP, along with other existing supplier soltions.

 ### Live Install

-TBC
+The Live install of a Provider can only be performed once the Technical Conformance Certificate has been issues and Connection Agreement confirmed.

+It is expected the supplier will dedicate project management resource to arranging the Live install of their customer; the Provider.
+The Live install will take place as part of the preparations for the end-to-end test which also includes ensuring connection to Production, registering endpoints, obtaining ASIDs, installing certificates etc.

 ## Technical Live